yashiwashi123/yashiwashi123.github.io/bumblebee.md

 We then enter a subroutine that gathers information about the infected host.
 ![alt text](/resources/bumblebee/image12.png)

-Bumblebee then loops through it's own threads using `CreateToolhelp32Snapshot`, tries finding a specific one, then opens it
+Bumblebee then loops through  threads using `CreateToolhelp32Snapshot`, tries finding a specific one, then opens it.
+The thread it's looking for is in a suspended state to inject code.

+If successful
 ![alt text](/resources/bumblebee/image13.png)

 Bumblebee loads Advapi32.dll and uses it to escalate it's priveleges to debug.